Looking for a substitute for petimezi? We've got you covered.

 6 - Golden Syrup

-Golden syrup offers a smooth, light sweetness and mild flavor profile, unlike the robust hit you get from petimezi.
-It’s a star in baking, especially in cookies and cakes.
+Golden syrup offers a smooth, light sweetness and mild flavor, unlike the strong hit you get from petimezi. (an inverted sugar syrup derived from cane sugar) It's a star in baking, especially in cookies and cakes.

 We often swap one part golden syrup for one part petimezi.
 It adds a gentle and subtle sweetness to marinades and glazes.